kvo110/fitness_tracker/README.md

         - Can you help me determine why my Theme Mode toggle is not working based on my code for the home_screen and settings_screen?

+- Friday Oct 17;
+    - Can you help me implement a date and time widget from the flutter library?